 Charter Index has been providing central agencies and brokerages with digital services since the industry was borne in the early 1980s, and has become the backbone for international super yacht charters.

-The original (U.S. based) business was acquired by UK based Charter Index Limited in 2002, since when our fully developed digital platform has evolved to the point that we are now able to provide access to our services to consumers, without charge.
+The original U.S. based business was acquired by UK based Charter Index Limited in 2002, and since then our digital platform has evolved to the point that we are now able to provide access to the worldwide catalog of yachts directly to consumers.

-Charter Index offers consumers comprehensive search data on all the known crewed superyachts available for charter on a worldwide basis, along with details relating to the principal cruising areas destinations around the globe world in which they operate.
+Comprehensive searchable data on all the known crewed superyachts available for charter on a worldwide basis, along with details relating to the principal cruising destinations in which they operate.

-Charter Index Limited is a registered UK corporation operating from offices in London, UK and Fort Lauderdale, USA.
+Charter Index Ltd is a registered UK corporation operating from offices in London, UK and Fort Lauderdale, USA.

-Using any of Charter Index's multiple search criteria, you can select the yacht(s) most suited to your needs, operating in the area in which you want to cruise, before specifying the ideal dates for your charter and forwarding your enquiry to Charter Index for processing.
+Using the multiple search filters, you can select the yacht(s) most suited to your needs, operating in the area that you wish to cruise in, before specifying the ideal dates for your charter and submitting your inquiry to us for processing.

 The services provided to you on this site by Charter Index are free of charge and will therefore not increase the cost of your charter.
-In many instances, indicative charter rates quoted on the site may also prove negotiable.
+In many instances charter rates quoted on the site may also prove negotiable.

 Chartering a yacht involves various different costs, sometimes included ‘all inclusive’ in the charter rate and sometimes charged as extras ‘+ all expenses’ or ‘inclusive (exceptions)’.